Algeria: Big, volatile and oil dependent - RFI

 The country counts some 10 million ethnic Berbers, most of them living in Kabylie, a mountainous region to the east of Algiers.

-Algeria's official languages are Arabic and the Berbers' Tamazight but not French, although it is widely spoken.
+Algeria's official languages are Arabic and the Berber language Tamazight but not French, although it is widely spoken.

 - Former French colony -